The Ave Maria Grotto

-Montgomery - The Civil Rights Memorial at the Southern Poverty Law Center (by Vietnam Memorial designer Maya Lin)
+Montgomery - Vietnam Memorial designer Maya Lin's Civil Rights Memorial at the Southern Poverty Law Center.

-Talladega - Hale Woodruff's murals at Talladega College
+Talladega - Hale Woodruff's Amistad murals at Talladega College

 Tuskegee - The Tuskegee University Chapel; one of the finest works by the modernist architect Paul Rudolph.
 (The graves of Booker T. Washington and George Washington Carver are adjacent to the chapel.)

 Bentonville - If you don't wanna go to a Walmart, then don't go to a Walmart.
 But do go here: Crystal Bridges Museum of American Art.
 (And opened in 2015, relocated from New Jersey to Arkansas, Frank Lloyd Wright's restored Bachman-Wilson House.)

 Bentonville - And when you do visit Crystal Bridges, stay at my favorite chain of art hotels: The 21C Museum Hotel.